karmel/vespucci/README.md

 ## Installation

 There are several ways to install and run Vespucci.
-The **easy way** is to use one of the **pre-built Amazon AWS instances** (described in section I below).
+The **easy way** is to use the **pre-built Amazon AWS Image** (described in section I below).
 The hard way is to install the dependencies from scratch.
 Installing from scratch is described in section II below, but I make no guarantees for results in environments other than a standard Ubuntu box.

 ### I. Installing from a pre-built Amazon AWS instance